 It is originally from Spain and is highly appreciated for a range of reasons including its egg-laying abilities.
 They can lay up to 240 eggs in one year.

 Catalana chicken can range from reddish gold to light tan.
 They will not flourish in confinement.
 They are great free-rangers and might require more space for proper growth.

 They are active and independent birds.
 Trying to handle a Catalana bird will cause issues.

-The Hamburg breed is very popular and is officially from German.
+The Hamburg breed is very popular and is officially from Germany.
 It is known as one of the most attractive breeds out there.
 But beauty is not the only reason for their popularity.

 They are also known to lay close to 200 eggs every year.
 These are medium-sized or small and have a white shell.

 This bird has a coat with black and white feathers.
 They can, however, have black feathers with gold tips.
 One amazing thing about these birds is that they do not thrive when in a chicken pen.

 They will, however, flourish if they have adequate roaming space.
 When in small spaces, they tend to be more aggressive than when in a free range.

 This breed can withstand a range of temperatures.
 However, they do best in colder temperatures or even wet climates.

 After you have decided on the breed that you want around your homestead, you will have to figure out how many you want to start with.